Revisiting Step-Size Assumptions in Stochastic Approximation: Introduction

 In the theory of reinforcement learning the value $\rho=1$ is often adopted, as in the original formulation of Q-learning by Watkins \cite{sutbar18}; it was discovered in \cite{devmey17b,wai19a} that this choice will result in poor convergence rate unless $\alpha_0$ is chosen sufficiently large.

-\wham{Finite-Time Bounds} Finite-$n$ bounds on mean square error in a Markovian setting appeared within the context of TD learning in \cite{bharussin18}.
-General linear SA recursions are studied in \cite{sriyin19}, followed by \cite{chezhadoaclamag22} which focused in nonlinear recursions.
+\wham{Finite-Time Bounds} The recursion with vanishing step-size $\alpha_n = \alpha_0 n^{-\rho}$ and $\rho \in (0,1)$ has been previously studied within the context of TD learning in \cite{bharussin18} and stochastic gradient descent in \cite{bacmou11}.
+In both of these papers, finite-$n$ mean squared error (MSE) bounds are obtained in the MD setting for any $\rho$.

+In a Markovian setting, analogous MSE bounds have been established for TD learning and general linear SA algorithms with constant step-size \cite{bharussin18,sriyin19}.

-The work \cite{chezhadoaclamag22} is most closely related to the present work because they also allow for vanishing stepsize of the form $\alpha_n = \alpha_0 n^{-\rho}$.
+The work \cite{chezhadoaclamag22} is most closely related to the present work because they tackled nonlinear recursions with Markovian noise and vanishing stepsize with $\rho \in (0,1)$.
 The standard SA recursion \eqref{e:SA_recur} is considered in \cite{chezhadoaclamag22}, of the form

 where $\{X_n\}$ is a Markov chain on a state space $\state$ with transition kernel $P$, and $\{\MD^0_n\}$ a martingale difference sequence satisfying the standard assumptions of the SA literature \cite{bor20a}.
 It is assumed that $\{X_n\}$ is \textit{uniformly ergodic} \cite{MT}: there is a unique invariant measure $\pi$ and fixed constants $R<\infty$ and $\varrho<1$ such that $\|P^n(x,\varble) - \pi(\varble)\|_{\text{ \sf TV}} \le R\varrho^n$.